xyngular/py-xinject/docs/advanced.md

 You can use the convenience method `udepend.resource.Dependency.proxy` to easily get a proxy object.

-Or you can use `udepend.proxy.ActiveResourceProxy.wrap` to create an object that will act like the current resource.
+Or you can use `udepend.proxy.CurrentDependencyProxy.wrap` to create an object that will act like the current resource.
 All non-dunder attributes/methods will be grabbed/set on the current object instead of the proxy.